 Why is the Sky Garden a must-visit attraction?

 Sky Garden offers something truly rare in London: the city’s highest public garden, set atop the famous Walkie Talkie building.
-Spread across three levels, this indoor oasis combines greenery, restaurants nestled among the plants, open viewing terraces, and skyline views in one relaxed space.
+Spread across three levels, this indoor oasis combines greenery, restaurants nestled among the plants, open viewing terraces, and skyline views in one space.
 From its curved glass walls and wide walkways, you can admire some of London’s most recognisable landmarks, including St. Paul’s Cathedral, Tower Bridge, and the River Thames, without the adrenaline of thrill-based attractions.

 What to see at the Sky Garden?